WHY IS THE NEW PORT NEEDED?

 Instead of accommodating 6,000 tonne vessels, the Port of Galway needs to be in a position to accommodate 12,000 – 20,000 tonne vessels.

-To achieve this the current water channel needs to be widened and deepened and the restrictions imposed by the Port gates, quays and berths need to be removed.
+To achieve this, the current water channel needs to be widened and deepened and the restrictions imposed by the Port gates, quays and berths need to be removed.

 There is little doubt that Galway is an ideal destination for the Cruise sector with its many attractions and magnificent scenic and historical locations.

 This Directive was ratified to control major-accident hazards involving dangerous Class 1 substances.
-In Galway City, the Seveso II Directive concerns the issue of Public Health and Safety due to the proximity of bulk gasoline storage tanks to the City.
+In Galway City, the SEVESO II Directive concerns the issue of Public Health and Safety due to the proximity of bulk gasoline storage tanks to the City.

-The proximity of storage tanks for Class 1 substances has serious implications for the Development Potential of the Port and the City.
-The recent relocation of some of the oil storage to the Harbour Enterprise Park is only step one in fulfilling Seveso requirements regarding any future development plans.
+The proximity of storage tanks for Class 1 substances has serious implications for the development potential of the Port and the City.
+The recent relocation of some of the oil storage to the Harbour Enterprise Park is only step one in fulfilling SEVESO requirements regarding any future development plans.

 The movement of Class 1 substances away from densely populated areas to specially designed jettys is a common feature of most European Ports and this will only happen as part of the proposed redevelopment of the Port.
-Seveso and the proposed redevelopment are inextricably linked.
+SEVESO and the proposed redevelopment are inextricably linked.

-This final movement of the oil tankers cannot take place unless the proposed redevelopment goes ahead.
+The final movement of the oil tankers cannot take place unless the proposed redevelopment goes ahead.